WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 If you have already imported Ádám Ficsor's public key, then jump to step 2.

 1. Download Ádám Ficsor's PGP public key [here](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt), and then import it with `gpg --import PGP.txt`.
 Verify that the fingerprint is `21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`.
 [Next time you can skip previous steps because the public key is already imported.]

 2. [Download](https://wasabiwallet.io) the latest Wasabi release, both the `.deb` package and the corresponding `.asc` signature file.

 ![](/DownloadLinux.png)

 3. Verify the signature in the Download repository with `gpg --verify Wasabi-X.X.X.deb.asc` [Change `X.X.X` to version you downloaded.]
 If the message returned says `Good signature from nopara73 aka Ficsór Ádám` and that it was signed with `Primary key fingerprint: 21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`, then the software was not tampered with since the developer signed it.

 4. [GUI] Install by double clicking and follow the GUI Instruction. </br>
    [CLI] In the Download repository, run the command `sudo dpkg -i Wasabi-X.X.X.deb`.
 [Change `X.X.X` to version you downloaded.]

 After the first run, a working directory will be created: `~/.walletwasabi/`.
 Among others, here is where your wallet files and your logs reside.

 ## Other Linux

-Check out [this](https://www.youtube.com/watch?v=qFbv_b-bju4) [Note that this video was created on OSX, but the steps are the same for Linux.], or [this](https://www.youtube.com/watch?time_continue=4&v=zPKpC9cRcZo) video guide.
+Check out [this](https://www.youtube.com/watch?v=qFbv_b-bju4) [Note that this video was created on OSX, but the steps are the same for Linux], or [this](https://www.youtube.com/watch?time_continue=4&v=zPKpC9cRcZo) video guide.

 If you have already imported Ádám Ficsor's public key, then jump to step 2.

 1. Download Ádám Ficsor's PGP public key [here](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt), and then import it with `gpg --import PGP.txt`.
 Verify that the fingerprint is `21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`.
 [Next time you can skip previous steps because the public key is already imported.]

 2. [Download](https://wasabiwallet.io) the latest Wasabi release, both the `.tar.gz` archive and the corresponding `.asc` signature file.

 ![](/DownloadLinux.png)

 3. In the Download folder, run `gpg2 --verify Wasabi.X.X.X.asc`.
 [Change `X.X.X` to version you downloaded.]
 If the message returned says `Good signature from nopara73 aka Ficsór Ádám` and that it was signed with `Primary key fingerprint: 21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`, then the software was not tampered with since the developer signed it.

 4. Extract the archive while keeping the file permissions: `tar -pxzf WasabiLinux-X.X.X.tar.gz`.
 [Change `X.X.X` to version you downloaded.]

 5. Run Wasabi by executing `./wassabee`.

 After the first run, a working directory will be created: `~/.walletwasabi/`.
 Among others, here is where your wallet files and your logs reside.

 ## OSX